Dugald MacIsaac

 Dugald McBrayne MacIsaac (25 Jule 1901 – 20 February 1961) was a Scottish chess player.

 Biography

-Dugald MacIsaac moved to Glasgow from his native Ardrishaig before World War I. He was active in correspondence chess circles in the 1920s.
-Dugald MacIsaac joined the Central Chess Club (Glasgow) and won the club championship on a number of occasions.
+MacIsaac moved to Glasgow from his native Ardrishaig before World War I. He was active in correspondence chess circles in the 1920s.
+Dugald MacIsaac joined Glasgow's Central Chess Club and won the club championship on a number of occasions.
 In 1938, he won his tenth championship of the club.
-Dugald MacIsaac was a leading member of the club's Richardson Cup team, winning the trophy in 1925 and 1929.
+MacIsaac was a leading member of the club's Richardson Cup team, winning the trophy in 1925 and 1929.
 He was also a member of Glasgow Chess Club and won the club championship in 1924.
 Dugald MacIsaac also won the West of Scotland Championship in 1927, 1928 and 1938.
-He was chess correspondent for The Herald (Glasgow) from 1930 to 1959.
+He was chess correspondent for The Herald from 1930 to 1959.

-Dugald MacIsaac played for Scotland in the Chess Olympiad:
+MacIsaac played for Scotland in the Chess Olympiad: